2203542-0/CS220AU-DP-2022/index2.md

 ## AI-Learn

 Welcome to AI-learn the webbpage about artificial intelligience and its impact on our world.
-AI-learn will keep uou updated weekely about by exploring ai and its benefits and risks on different industys via an informativee blog filled with vidoes and scholary sources.
+AI-learn will keep uou updated weekely about by exploring ai and its benefits and risks on different industys via an informative blog filled with vidoes and scholary sources.

 ![Header](assets/img/AI-Social-Media.png)